Pascal Tutorial for Zed ICT Hub

 Common Debugging Techniques:

-1. Print Statements: Use WriteLn
+1. Print Statements: Use WriteLn to display variable

 values at different points in your program to trace its execution.